evberghe/getdata/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The data used here was downloaded from COursera's web site, and transformed as specified in the project description.
+The data used here was downloaded from Coursera's web site, and transformed as specified in the project description.
 The script 'analysis.R' in this github repository does the following:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.